septimium/DMD-Project/README.md

 ## Features

 - **Manage Reminders**: Users can add new reminders, mark them as completed, and delete them.
-- **Daily Reminders**: Notifications are sent at a specified time each day to remind users about their tasks for the day.
+- **Daily Reminders**: Notifications are sent at a specified time each day to remind users about their tasks for the day. (if enabled)
-- **Due Reminders**: The app sends notifications for reminders that are due or overdue.
+- **Due Reminders**: The app sends notifications for reminders that are due or overdue. (hourly or every time you open the home activity)
 - **Foreground Service**: Keeps track of reminders in the background and ensures notifications are sent.
 - **Background Service**: Deletes reminders older than 30 days to keep the app clean and organized.
 - **Dark Mode**: The app supports dark mode, allowing users to switch between light and dark themes based on their preferences.